Flavsditz/projects/README.md

 My personal projects repository

-# Sorting Folder
+-- Sorting Folder
-This is a python script that has different implementations of sorting algorithms to test them.
+   This contains a python script that has different implementations of sorting algorithms to test them.